goksanisil23/OpenKitchen/RLRacers/DDPG/Readme.md

 The target actor & critic networks are updated using "soft updates": a weighted sum of their current weights and their corresponding learnt networks, where learnt network's influence is kept low.
 (To ensure target networks change slowly over time for stability)

-* DDPG allows to have continuous action space, via the tanh function at the end of forward pass.
+* DDPG allows to have continuous action space, via the tanh function at the end of forward pass (scaling between [MIN,MAX])